magic-jojo/tracker/docs/ConfigDB.md

 Set the Lockout state unconditionally, returns the current Lockout state.

+### Travel(avid, away = 0, recover = 0)

+Set the allowed travel time for the wearer.
+If 0, travel is not allowed.
+Recover must be greater than or equal to away.
+If Recover is not specified, it is set to away.

 ### AddOwner(avid, ownerid) ###

 Add the avatar ownerid (deduped) to the owners list